rundeck/docs/docs/learning/howto/ssh-on-linux-nodes.md

 To allow the Rundeck server to access this Remote Node we will add the public key of our Rundeck instance to the /`home/USERNAME/.ssh/authorized_keys` file on the remote SSH node.

-The key can be found in the following path:` /home/rundeck/.ssh/id_rsa.pub`

 **Note:** On RPM/DEB based installations, this key can be found at `/var/lib/rundeck/.ssh/id_rsa.pub` path.
 For [WAR-based](/administration/install/jar.md#installing-as-an-executable-war) installations, add the public key content of a previously key pair created with `ssh-keygen -m PEM` command on the remote `authorized_keys` file (`/home/USERNAME/.ssh/authorized_keys`).

 ## Configuring Rundeck